abepetrillo/phorest-techtest-abepetrillo/README.md

 ## The initial tech plan?

-This will mostly be driven by what I'm familiar with technology wise, and what would be the most product in a few hours.
+This will mostly be driven by what I'm familiar with technology wise, and what would be the most productive in a few hours.
 I'll be using sidekiq for async communication with the service, with recommendations for sidekiq-pro later for things like scheduled tasks and batch operations.
 Rails for the back end of course, and I'm going to avoid a css framework for now in the interest of speed, but if this was a real application I'd go with either bootstrap/materialize-sass, or single page application with a framework like vuetify.
 I'm also going to store as much of the data as I need locally, while allowing the user to add more information about the customer.

 Looks like the documentation is written using swagger.
 Based on that I found a gem that lets me write tests and generate the documentation at the same time so I'm going to try that out.